 This post may contain affiliate links.
 Please read our disclosure policy.

-This French toast for one is made with two slices of bread, egg, milk, vanilla, and cinnamon, and ready in about 15 minutes.
+This French toast for one is made with one egg, two slices of bread, and ready in about 15 minutes.
+Buttery edges and a soft center with no special ingredients.

 golden brown french toast for one served on a white plate with syrup.